iogf/crocs/README.md

 There will exist situations that you may want to define a rule with a type just to handle some specific parts of a given document.

-You may be wondering why it looks like Naur Backus, the reason is shown below:
+You may be wondering why it looks like Backus-Naur, the reason is shown below:

 ~~~python
 class CalcGrammar(Grammar):